2020 Darfur attacks: 24 July: Aboudos, South Darfur

-25–26 July: Masteri, West Darfur
+25–26 July: Misterei, West Darfur

-On 25 and 26 July 2020, another massacre occurred in West Darfur involving around 500 gunmen who attacked Masteri near Beida, a Masalit community, killing more than 60 people.
+On 25 and 26 July 2020, another massacre occurred in West Darfur involving around 500 gunmen who attacked Misterei near Beida, a Masalit community, killing more than 60 people.
 Masteri is a border village with Chad.
 The United Nations (UN) said that another 60 people were injured in the attack, and that the attackers also looted and burned down villages.
 A UN statement said it was "one of the latest of a series of security incidents reported over the last week", saying other communities in the region had been destroyed and reporting at least seven deadly attacks in West Darfur since 19 July.
 The UN have suggested the conflict relates to disputes over land ownership: after displacement in Darfur in the early 2000s, groups took over abandoned land.
 In recent years, persecuted groups have attempted to return to their land.
 No group has claimed the attacks.